November 21, 2024

 • Compare incoming email addresses against these lists.

-• Inform users about the risks of Punycode phishing.
+• Inform users about the of Punycode phishing.

 • Encourage vigilance regarding slight differences in email addresses and domain names.